Gandi/gandi.cli/gandicli.man.rst

 * certstore info          Display information about an hosted certificate.
 * certstore list          List hosted certificates.
 * config delete           Delete a key/value pair from loaded configuration and save.
-* config edit             Open configuration file in prefered editor.
+* config edit             Open configuration file in preferred editor.
 * config get              Get value of a given key from loaded configuration.
 * config list             List content of loaded configuration.
 * config set              Set a key/value pair in loaded configuration and save.